Revelio Labs x BCG: Take Advantage of the Talent You Know Best

 Our weekly data driven newsletter provides in-depth analysis of workforce trends and news, delivered straight to your inbox!

-Our analysis of internal lateral mobility shows that job roles that involve thinking about the business as a whole and interacting with leaders of different divisions, such as transformation specialists and corporate strategists, are among the most common roles to be filled with internal lateral hires.
+Revelio Labs and BCG analysis of internal lateral mobility shows that job roles that involve thinking about the business and workforce planning process as a whole and interacting with leaders of different divisions, such as transformation specialists and corporate strategists, are among the most common roles to be filled with internal lateral hires.

 There is considerable variation across companies in the extent of internal hiring.
 Half of all companies have internal hiring rates of 8% or less, but the top quarter of companies achieve an internal hiring rate of 15% or more.
 Companies with high rates of internal hiring also have higher rates of employee satisfaction.
 Learning from companies with both above median internal mobility and employee satisfaction, we identified the key practices these outperformers have in common.

-Read the full article to learn more about the four practical insights based on the best practices of outperformers, which offer lessons for companies that are currently underutilizing internal talent.
+Read the full article to learn more about the four practical insights based on the best practices of outperformers, which offer lessons for companies that are currently underutilizing internal talent in their workforce planning process.

 Key Takeaways: